bymbcom/bymb-documentation/Knowledge_Center/Knowledge_Center_Status_Dashboard.md

 *This dashboard is updated as new documents are completed*

 ## Summary of Changes Since Last Update (April 26, 2025):
-- Added 4 new Procedure documents:
-  - Emergency Response Procedure v1.0
-  - Installation Process v1.0
-  - Maintenance Schedule v1.0
-  - Quality Assurance Process v1.0
+- Updated "Smart Solutions" documentation count from 2 to 4 completed documents
+- Corrected Company Information count from 6 to 5 documents to match actual files
-- Updated "Total Progress" from 36/85 to 40/85 (47%)
+- Updated "Total Progress" from 40/85 to 41/85 (48%)
-- Decreased "Pending" from 49 to 45
+- Decreased "Pending" from 45 to 44
-- Updated Procedures count from 5 to 9 documents
+- Updated Services completion from 13% to 27%
-- Updated Procedures category to "COMPLETED" (100%)
-- Revised Next Steps section to reflect completed high-priority items
+- Revised Next Steps section to focus on Analytics & BI documentation